pieper/easydav/README.txt

 and therefore the litmus testset 'props' fails.

 The server does not support per-user access restrictions.
-These could be implemented by installing multiple instances of the program and using the per-file access restrictions to deny writing in one installation.
+These could be implemented by hacking the code in requestinfo.py.